 Our Steering Committee

 Catherine Hart is a white Settler who grew up in Cornwall, Ontario (Haudenosaunee territory) and moved from Kingston, Ontario to the Margaree Valley in Unama’ki/Cape Breton in Spring 2016.
-She works remotely for the Food Action Research Centre (FoodARC) based at Mount Saint Vincent University as well as the Atlantic Indigenous Mentorship (AIM) Network based at Dalhousie University.
+She works remotely for the Atlantic Indigenous Mentorship Network based at Dalhousie University and the Labrador Institute with partners across Atlantic Canada.
 Her education background includes an undergraduate degree in Global Development Studies with an Economics minor from Queen’s University and she graduated from the Master of Resource and Environmental Management program at Dalhousie University in 2014.
 When not working or volunteering, you can find her training as a competitive weightlifter, listening to podcasts, reading, canning, or playing outside.